renumandar/vani1234/README.md

 # vani1234
- i have code javaspript series of vani1234 my name vani nagar
+ i have code javaspript series of i am girl